MarosBenadik/Project_New/README.md

 python manage.py test users

-// make shure you are in correct diredctory 😉
+// make sure you are in correct diredctory 😉